 Duck in Orange Sauce

-Edited by Seighart, Anonymous, Eng, Rebecca M. and 2 others
+Edited by Seighart, Eng, Rebecca M., Rafah Perlado and 1 other

 American's love for French cuisine is due, at least in part, to the popularity of the classic dish duck in orange sauce, or Duck a l'Orange.
 It is best paired with mashed potatoes or wild rice pilaf.